FRIBDAQ/DDASToys/README.md

 ## DDASToys Overview

 DDASToys provides three FitEditor libraries as plugin extensions for the `EventEditor` program.
 These libraries allow fits to be parallelized using either ZMQ threading or MPI.
 The three libraries allow users to fit traces using either:
-* An analytical fitting method which models the trace using a logistic risetime and exponential decay
+* `libFidEditorAnalytic.so` - An analytical fitting method which models the trace using a logistic risetime and exponential decay
-* A template fit method in which a pre-defined "super pulse" representing a "typical" pulse shape is fit to the data
+* `libFidEditorTemplate.so` - A template fit method in which a pre-defined "super pulse" representing a "typical" pulse shape is fit to the data
-* A machine-learning inference fitting using the same model response function as the analytic fit method.
+* `libFidEditorMLInference.so` - A machine-learning inference fitting using the same model response function as the analytic fit method.

 `$DAQBIN/EventEditor --help` will provide some guidance on how to run this code.
 Two more libraries are provided:
 * `libDDASFitHitUnpacker.so` : defines an unpacker for DDAS hits with fit extensions which unpacks event fragments into the DDASFitHit class.
-* ;libDDASRootFitFormat.so` : contains the dictionary needed by ROOT for I/O with DDASFitHits and defines the data structure in the output ROOT file.
+* `libDDASRootFitFormat.so` : contains the dictionary needed by ROOT for I/O with DDASFitHits and defines the data structure in the output ROOT file.
 Note that this library is called `libDDASRootFit.so` in pre-6.0 releases.

 For more information refer to the DDASToys Manual installed in <span>$</span>(PREFIX)/share/manual/manual.pdf or point a web browser at <span>$</span>(PREFIX)/share/manual/manual.html.
 Note that you may want to copy the entire share directory somewhere more convenient e.g., your user home directory before viewing in a browser.